Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Discussion

 \section{Discussion}

-This paper introduces DP-2ERM, a framework for end-to-end differentially private estimation within two-stage architectures where a data-dependent first stage — designed to satisfy distributional constraints like covariate balance — feeds into a second stage weighted empirical risk minimization.
-A primary challenge in these sequential pipelines is that the sensitivity of the second stage solution depends on how a single data point perturbation propagates through the first stage weight perturbation.
-While generic composition-based analyses are often overly conservative and require excessive noise to account for worst-case sequential dependencies, DP-2ERM utilizes a direct approach.
-By explicitly bounding the deterministic stability of the weight perturbation and calibrating the objective perturbation to the resulting data-dependent sensitivity, we provide rigorous privacy guarantees that preserve the statistical integrity of the final released solution.

-A practical implication is that the privacy--utility tradeoff is driven not only by the privacy mechanism but also by the \emph{stability} of the weighting scheme.
-Our theory and experiments suggest that optimization-based balancing weights (e.g., EBW and MMD weights) can be substantially more stable than IPW, which translates into markedly improved private performance at the same privacy budget.
-We emphasize that DP-2ERM protects the \emph{final output} (the second stage solution): intermediate objects such as weights, propensity estimates, or tuning choices are treated as internal nuisance parameters and are not released; releasing them would generally require additional privacy accounting.
+This paper develops a framework for end-to-end differentially private estimation within two-stage architectures where a data-dependent first stage---designed to enforce distributional constraints such as covariate balance---feeds into a second-stage weighted empirical risk minimization.
+The framework rests on two main results: a sensitivity bound for objective perturbation under data-dependent reweighting and non-asymptotic stability bounds for the first-stage weight maps of three standard covariate-balancing schemes.
+Together, they avoid the conservatism of generic composition-based calibration.
+A practical implication is that the privacy--utility trade-off is driven not only by the privacy mechanism but also by the \emph{stability} of the weighting scheme: our theory and experiments suggest that optimization-based balancing weights can be substantially more stable than IPW, which translates into markedly improved private performance at the same privacy budget.

 Our theory relies on conditions typical for objective perturbation—convexity of the loss, and strong convexity induced by regularization—together with boundedness/regularity assumptions used to control sensitivity.
-Extending DP-2ERM to nonconvex objectives (e.g., deep policy networks) will require different private optimization tools and sensitivity analyses, such as DP-SGD or output perturbation under alternative stability conditions.
+Extending DP-2ERM to nonconvex objectives (e.g., deep policy networks) will require different private optimization tools and sensitivity analyses, such as DP-SGD \cite{xia2025statistical} or output perturbation under alternative stability conditions.
 Moreover, limited overlap can amplify instability of weights and therefore increase the required noise; understanding the precise interaction between overlap diagnostics, weight trimming, and privacy calibration is an important direction for further study.